badgerbricker/cautious-meme/proposal.md

 ## Problem Description

 Life is busy so why waste time.
 Our group recognizes that people have lots of things to and organization of these ideas is important for efficient time usage.
 There are many prexisting TODO or List programs but none that our group knows of allows cross listing tasks.
 Many tasks are part of or involve other tasks and recognizing the connection between tasks will allow users to save precious time in their busy lives.
 Our group will design a "TODO list" program that organizes tasks according to priority set by the user or any other variety of parameters such as due date, or time since creation.
 The biggest feature of this TODO list program is that the user will be able to link tasks by adding them to other lists.
-An example is that a project might require a certain part to complete so the user can add "get part" to both the project to do list and a shoping list.
+An example is that a project might require a certain part to complete so the user can add "get part" to both the project list and a shoping list.
 When the user marks the part task complete on the shopping list the program will also mark that task as done on the project list.
-This will help people streamline their TODO lists and prevent them from forgetting important tasks and minimizing inefficiencies.
+This will help people streamline their TODO lists by preventing them from forgetting important tasks and will minimize inefficiencies in the daily lives of the users.

 ## Questions to answer for Exercise #2